-Becoming a writer in the healthcare industry is a flexible and rewarding job where you offer medical writing services to appropriate target audiences, such as patients, healthcare professionals, and the general public, to achieve certain objectives.
+Becoming a writer in the healthcare industry is a flexible and rewarding job where you offer medical writing services to appropriate target audiences, such as patients, healthcare professionals, and the general public, to achieve specific objectives.
 Medical writers work for government agencies and companies in the pharmaceutical industry to write, edit, or communicate on topics related to medicine and health.
 Some of the core responsibilities of health writers include:

 How to Become a Medical Writer?